 Doubling the number of high-achieving students who display strong inquiry and analytical skills in math, physics, chemistry, and engineering tracks offered in Israeli high schools.
 In 10 years, at least 20% of all students in each year will cross the national and international standard test of excellence.

-At this stage of the process, the participants from the Ministry of Education were mainly professionals from the relevant subjects (mathematics, physics, and chemistry) and teachers.
-The Ministry of Education did not seek to play a leading role at this stage, but allowed the discourse to progress despite a considerable measure of uncertainty as to how the initiative would develop.
+At this stage of the process, The Ministry of Education, represented by teachers and professionals from the relevant subjects (mathematics, physics, and chemistry), did not seek to play a leading role.
+They allowed the discourse to progress despite a considerable measure of uncertainty as to how the initiative would develop.

 A cross-sector steering committee was established in the first year to advance the initiative.
 The committee was defined as the policy-setting and decision-making body on the strategic level, and included 18 members from the sectors participating in the Initiative.

-The steering committee is the body the leads the partnerships in practical terms.
+The steering committee is the body that leads the partnerships in practical terms.
 The committee delineates the avenues of action based on the decisions taken in all the partnership and discourse frameworks that operate in the Initiative.
 An example of this are decisions about delineating which subjects it will promote and focus on (mathematics, physics, chemistry, and computer science) and about the age range to be addressed by the Initiative (junior and senior high school).
-These decisions were taken by the steering committee based on the need to create focus and priorities for the joint action, and based on the existing data.
+These decisions were taken by the steering committee in light of the need to create focus and priorities for the joint action, and based on the existing data.

 The processes of building consensus and making decisions on these issues entailed complex discussions that exposed differences of opinion and diverse worldviews among the different players.
-Some of the partners felt that the decision to concentrate the activities on post-elementary education might limit efforts to promote an awareness of science and technology from an early age and to encourage interest in science in other areas of society.
+Some of the partners felt that the decision to concentrate the activities on post-elementary education might limit efforts to encourage interest in science and technology from an early age and to promote an awareness of science in wider parts of society.

 Despite the disagreements, the representatives on the steering committee and the organizations that participated in the first stage noted on its completion that they shared two basic assumptions: The first concerned the added value of the partner network as an arena that promotes a common language and common messages; enhances the presence of the unique expertise and assets of third sector and business organizations; and creates and enhances coordination, synchronization, and cooperation between the different bodies.
 On this foundation, a common awareness crystallized that the partner network is vital to securing the goal, and that it will not be possible to create systemic change without it.
 The second assumption concerned the role of the state, and the recognition that only with the clear leadership of the Ministry of Education, manifested in policy steps, would the Initiative be able to advance the common goals and create systemic and long-term change.

-Stage 2: The Ministry of Education Recognizes the Need and Value of a Joint Initiative (2014-2015)
+Stage 2: The Ministry of Education Recognizes the Need and Value of a Joint Action (2014-2015)

 In November 2013, there was an opportunity to change certain aspects of the partnership with the Ministry of Education.
 The arrival of a new director-general who had previously been responsible for managing the Cross-Sector Round Table in the ministry, led to an awareness of the value of open discourse with the third sector and business sector in advancing common goals.
-Senior management at the Ministry of Education also identified the opportunity created by the unique working model introduced by the Initiative across three key axes:
+Senior management at the Ministry of Education also identified the opportunity created by the unique working cross-sector model introduced by the Initiative across three key axes:

-• Defining objectives on the basis of data analysis created a foundation for substantive, focused discussion and discourse and an opportunity to forge consensus.
+• Defining objectives on the basis of data analysis created a foundation for substantive, focused discourse and an opportunity to forge consensus.